Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

 * [Image Scraping with Python](https://towardsdatascience.com/image-scraping-with-python-a96feda8af2d)

-I've only modified Bosler's code to make it a bit easier to manage.
+I've only modified Bosler's code to make it a bit easier to pull images for multiple search terms.

 ## Magic Symbols
-As I've mentioned in my previous article in this series, I needed a lot of images of magic symbols for training my deep convolutional generative adversarial network (DCGAN).
+As I've mentioned in my previous article, I needed a lot of images of magic symbols for training a deep convolutional generative adversarial network (DCGAN).
 Luckily, I landed on Bosler's article early on.

-To get my images, I ended up using Chrome browser, Chromedriver, and a Python script to slowly scrape images from Google's image search.
+To get my images, I used Chrome browser, Chromedriver, Selenium, and a Python script to slowly scrape images from Google's image search.
+The scraping was done throttled to near human speed, but allowed automating the collection of a lot of images.

-**I'm in no way a legal expert.
+Regarding this process, I'll echo Bosler, **I'm in no way a legal expert.
 I'm not a lawyer and nothing I state should be taking as legal advice.
 I'm just some hack on the internet.**  However, from what I understand, scraping the SERPs (search engine results pages) is not illegal, at least, not for personal use.
 But using Google's Image search for automated scraping of images **is** against their terms of service ([ToS](https://www.google.com/intl/en_ZZ/policies/terms/archive/20070416/)).

-> 5.3 ...You specifically agree not to access (or attempt to access) any of the Services through any automated means (including use of scripts or web crawlers) and shall ensure that you comply with the instructions set out in any robots.txt file present on the Services.

-So, repeat this project at your own risk.
+Replicate this project at your own risk.
 I know when I adjusted my script to search faster Google banned my IP.
 I'm glad it was temporary.
-Just, be cool.

 ## Bosler's Modified Script
-Bosler's script is supposed to use Selenium and Chromedriver to automate searching for images using Google's Image Search.
-Links to directly to the images are gathered and then downloaded.

-I've made a few modifications.
+The script automatically searches for images and collects their underlying URL.
+After searching, it uses the Python `requests` library to download all the images into a folder named respective to the search term.

+Here are the modifications I made to Bosler's original script:
 * First, I've created a search term loop.
 This allows the script to continue running past one search term.
 * The script was getting stuck when it ran into the "Show More Results," I've fixed the issue.
 * The results are saved in directories associated with the search term.
 If the script is interrupted and rerun it will look at what directories are created first, and remove those from the search terms.